Gmina Chrząstowice

-The gmina is officially bilingual (Polish and German), a significant German community having remained behind after the area was transferred to Poland from Germany in 1945.
+The gmina is officially bilingual (Polish and German), with a significant German community having remained in the area after it was transferred from Germany to Poland following World War II in 1945.

-The gmina covers an area of 82.31 km2, and as of 2019 its total population is 6,948.
+The gmina covers an area of 82.31 km2, and as of 2019, its total population was 6,948.

 History

 In the Middle Ages, the area belonged to the Kingdom of Poland, with occasional periods of Bohemian rule.
 After the feudal fragmentation of Poland it had a certain amount of autonomy, before becoming part of the Habsburg Empire in 1526.
 In the second half of the 17th century it again briefly came under Polish rule, before returning to the Habsburgs.
 After the War of Austrian succession the area, along with rest of Silesia was taken by Kingdom of Prussia, and was part of it and its successor states; the gmina was located in the former German Province of Lower Silesia.
 After World War II, the area became part of Poland again.